phil-opp/RustOS/README.md

 ### Short-term goals:
 1. Handle interrupts, specifically get the keyboard working.

-2. Multiprocessing
+2. Threading/Multiprocessing
-  * A current (buggy) single-core implementation already exists
+  * There's the beginnings of a single-core implementation, but it looks like `libgreen` can be slightly modified to this end
-  * Implement locking primitives and enable Rust's `sync` library
+  * Implement locking primitives and enable Rust's `libsync` library
 3. Other architectures:
   * There's some beginnings of architecture-agnostic code, but it needs to be taken further